 XML is a file format used to encode program data.
 XML is human-readable and machine-readable making it easier to decipher if needed.
 Most data is xLights is saved in a XML format.

-"xlights_networks.xml" - XML file containing Setup Tab data.
+- "xlights_networks.xml" - XML file containing Controller Tab data.

 xSchedule is the 'builtin' Show Player installed with xLights.
 The user can create song playlists and schedule when to play the playlists.
 There is a build in web interface, for show control from you smartphone or tablet.
 See the xSchedule manual for more information.